+Getting the best GTX 1650 graphics card isn’t easy to decide.
 NVIDIA GTX 1650 is one of the latest graphics cards from the green team for low-end gamers, which is released as a replacement for the GTX 1050 or GTX 1050 Ti.
 It comes at a similar price while offering much better performance than both of these 10-series graphics cards.
 The graphics card received a lot of critics from people, as it was supposed to be a competitor of GTX 1060.
 Still, it is a great product for those people who want a graphics card that would provide stable frame rates at 1080p resolution.
 This graphics card, however, cannot provide smooth frame rates in the latest AAA titles with ultra settings.

 1. MSI Gaming X GeForce GTX 1650

-- Best looking GTX 1650
+Best Overall GTX 1650

 Boost Core Clock: 1860 MHz | GPU Cores: 896 | Memory: 4GB GDDR5 | Memory Speed: 2000 MHz | Memory Bandwidth: 128 GB/s | Length: 9.8 Inches | No. of Fans: 2 | RGB Lighting: Yes | Graphics Outputs: 1 x HDMI, 2 x DisplayPort | Power Connectors: 1 x 6-pin | Maximum Nominal Power Consumption: 75W

 MSI is one of the top-end vendors of the graphics card and their latest releases are really astonishing.
 MSI Gaming X GeForce GTX 1650 is one of the most beautiful-looking variants of the GTX 1650, with a similar design to the high-end RTX models like RTX 2070, although this model does not provide the RGB lighting on the front like those graphics cards.

 The boost core clock of the graphics card is raised to 12% from the reference edition, which provides a sweet boost to the performance.
-The overclocking went unexpectedly great and we saw core clocks as high as 2050 MHz while the memory overclocking was also quite an improvement with effective clock rates of 9300MHz.
+The GPU overclocking went unexpectedly great and we saw core clocks as high as 2050 MHz while the memory overclocking was also quite an improvement with effective clock rates of 9300MHz.
 The temperature levels of the graphics card were close to the 65C mark, which is perfect in terms of cooling performance.